 It is also a good choice for quickly finding a small number of articles on a topic, or as a starting place to get ideas.
 However, Google Scholar is not comprehensive, and cannot search with the accuracy of the Library's research databases.
 If your research requires very comprehsive searching, or if you are not satisfied with Google Scholar's results, use individual research databases.

 Google Scholar Setup

 When you are on-campus, Google Scholar will display links for access to the full text of search results.

 When off-campus, Set Scholar Settings ("Settings" link at the top of the page) to configure Google Scholar to access UConn and iCONN (CT State Library) resources, and enable exporting of citations to RefWorks.

 - under Bibliography Manager

 - select "Show links to import citations into RefWorks"

 - under Library Links

-- enter Connecticut in search box and check "University of Connecticut - UCONNLinks" and "University of Connecticut - ProQuest FullText" in the results
+- enter Connecticut in search box and check the boxes next to "University of Connecticut - ProQuest FullText" and the "iConn" results - note these may be on the second page of results

-- repeat search with iConn and check boxes next to the iCONN results
+- repeat search with UConn and check "UConn - UConnFullText"

 - repeat search with Open Worldcat and check "Open WorldCat - Library Search"